alexdlaird/hookee/README.md

 the `/webhook` endpoint will dump the request and response data to the console.

 `hookee` can be configured in a number of ways to quickly and easily tweak request and response data.
-For example, here we are customizing the response body from `/webhook` using the `--response` arg.
+For example, here is how you can customize the response body from `/webhook` using the `--response` arg.

 ```sh
 hookee --response "<Response>Ok</Response>" --content-type application/xml